What are your hours?

 What is the recommended spacing for nut trees to maximize production?

 Commercial Orchards: All of the trees should be spaced to maximize production.
-All nut trees except for the smaller trees, namely hazelnuts, should be on a square 12m x 12m (40 foot x 40 foot spacing.
+A planting plan for all nut trees except for the smaller trees, namely hazelnuts, should be on a square 12m x 12m (40 foot x 40 foot spacing.
 In the early years, a tree in the centre of the square will double the production.
 Later these trees can be removed or moved to a new area.

 For landscaping purposes: These spacing suggestions vary as some people have limited space while others have plenty.